JaqlynBernardo/PA4-Data-Wrangling-and-Data-Visualization/README.md

 [No2A]: Results/No2A.png

-**Part 2A**
+**Part 2B**
 ```
-gender = board.groupby('Gender', as_index=False)['Average'].mean()
+track = board.groupby('Track', as_index=False)['Average'].mean()

 plt.figure(figsize=(5,5))
-plt.title("Average Scores by Gender")
+plt.title('Average Scores by Track')
-plt.xlabel("Gender")
+plt.xlabel('Track')
-plt.ylabel("Average Scores")
+plt.ylabel('Average Scores')
-plt.bar(gender['Gender'], gender['Average'])
+plt.bar(track['Track'], track['Average'])
 ```
 <br>
-First, I grouped the data by using the groupby syntax.
+First, I grouped the data by using the .groupby syntax.
+This groups the data by the 'Track' column and gets the average of Communication, Instrumentation, and Microelectronics, using the .mean syntax.
+The 'as_index' is set to false so that 'Track' remains a column.
 The "plt.figure((5,5))" creates a new figure that is 5 by 5 in size (in inches).
 The "plt.title('Average Scores by Track')" gives the figure the stated title.
 I used the .xlabel and the .ylabel syntaxes to name the axes, 'Track' and 'Average Scores', respectively.
 Lastly, I used the .bar syntax to generate a bar graph.
 I specified the 'Track' column from the board dataframe as my x-axis, and 'Average' from the same dataframe as my y-axis.
 <br><br>

 **Results**